mart-anthony-stark/Machine-Learning-and-Deep-Learning/README.md

 - [Simple Linear Regression from Scratch](https://github.com/mart-anthony-stark/Machine-Learning-Daily/blob/main/Linear%20Regression/LinearRegression_from_Scratch.ipynb) - Simple linear regression is an approach for predicting a response using a single feature.
 This project does not utilize machine learning libraries aside from computation libraries (numpy and pandas).

 - [Stock Price Predictor](https://github.com/mart-anthony-stark/Machine-Learning-Daily/blob/main/Linear%20Regression/SPP_Research.ipynb) - This project predicts stock prices of natural gas, facebook, and USD-PHP currency using linear regression.
 The datasets are from yahoo finance library.

+### Neural Networks

+A neural network is a series of algorithms that endeavors to recognize underlying relationships in a set of data through a process that mimics the way the human brain operates.

+- [Feedforward NN Diabetes dataset](https://github.com/mart-anthony-stark/Machine-Learning-Daily/blob/main/Neural%20Nets/Feedforward_Diabetes_Research.ipynb) - Feedforward neural network is a type of artificial neural network in which nodes' connections do not form a loop.